wp-plugins/thin-out-revisions/readme.txt

 == Changelog ==

+= 1.1.1 =
+* [Fixed] more proper operation of once-published flag.
+Update needed for users who use the feature of 'Delete revisions on initial publication'
+* A better interactive message to avoid unintended execution

 = 1.1 =
-* added the 'Disable revisioning while quick editing' feature
+* Added the 'Disable revisioning while quick editing' feature
-* added the 'Disable revisioning while bulk editing' feature
+* Added the 'Disable revisioning while bulk editing' feature
-* added the 'Delete revisions on initial publication' feature
+* Added the 'Delete revisions on initial publication' feature
-* the result message after deleting revisions is now colored
+* The result message after deleting revisions is now colored

 = 1.0 =
 * The version number is now 1.0.
 Though it's not a substantial change, many people will feel it sounds very formal.